 Permits and Regulations

 Before setting foot on the West Fork Foss Lakes Trail, it’s important to be aware of the permits and regulations in place to ensure a safe and enjoyable experience.
-A Northwest Forest Pass is required for parking at the trailhead.
-This can be obtained in advance from a ranger station or purchased here
+A Northwest Forest Pass is required to park at the trailhead.
+This can be obtained in advance from REI or most ranger stations.

 Filling out a recreation pass to hike West Fork Foss Lakes Trail